streamingfast/substreams/docs/new/consume/sql/deployable-services/local-service.md

-In you want to manage your own infrastructure, you can use the `substreams alpha service` command locally.
+In you want to manage your own infrastructure, you can use still the deployable services, but locally.
+This essetially means using the `substreams alpha service` command pointing to a local Docker installation.
+The following tutorial teaches you how to use the Substreams:SQL deployable service locally.

 ## Tutorial